External Ids for E2F2 Gene

 GeneCards Summary for E2F2 Gene

 E2F2 (E2F Transcription Factor 2) is a Protein Coding gene.
 Diseases associated with E2F2 include Retinoblastoma and Retinal Cancer.
-Among its related pathways are Pathways in cancer and Cellular Senescence.
+Among its related pathways are Regulation of activated PAK-2p34 by proteasome mediated degradation and Glioma.
 GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and core promoter binding.
 An important paralog of this gene is E2F3.

 UniProtKB/Swiss-Prot for E2F2 Gene